soundwaveprime/tgchizu/README.md

 # Description:

-A Telegram Bot written in Python language to mirror files on the internet to Google Drive This is currently ***IN BETA***, and you ***WILL FACE BUGS***.
-Runs, haven't tested all functions yet. v1.3.8
+A Telegram Bot written in Python language to mirror files on the internet to Google Drive.

+This is currently ***IN BETA***, and you ***WILL FACE BUGS***.
+Runs, haven't tested all functions yet.

+Latest PyPi Package: v1.3.8

 # Credits: